-The shape and shifts of the yield curve reveals the market consensus of an economy’s direction.
+The shape and shifts of the yield curve reveal the market consensus of an economy’s direction.
 Mortgages, CDs, corporate bonds, and municipal bonds are several securities that have yield curves.
 However, when investors speak of the yield curve, they are referring to the market for US government Treasuries.
 The US Department of the Treasury publishes daily yield curve rates.

 It is important to consider an investor’s perspective when understanding the yield curve.
-Suppose you have $10,000 to invest, and you choose to buy US treasuries.
+Suppose you have $10,000 to invest, and you choose to buy US Treasuries.
 You have several options.
-You can buy short-term treasury bills (a maturity of one year or less), medium-term treasury notes (a maturity between two and 10 years), or long-term treasury bonds (a maturity of 30 years).
+You can buy short-term Treasury bills (a maturity of one year or less), medium-term Treasury notes (a maturity between two and 10 years), or long-term treasury bonds (a maturity of 30 years).
 Keep in mind that if interest rates increase, the value of the investment will decrease.
-This is truer with longer term bonds, than Treasury bills or notes.
+This is truer with longer-term bonds than Treasury bills or notes.
 (Watch our video Bonds and Interest Rates for an explanation of why bond prices increase when interest rates decrease.)
 Consider the following scenarios:

 The economy is growing.
 You believe the Federal Open Market Committee (FOMC) will continue to either lower rates or maintain stable rates to encourage continued growth.
 You have thousands of investment options, but for simplicity, assume there are only the three options listed below.

 The yields to maturity are expressed as an annual percentage.
 Which option will you choose?
-Is the 4.75% difference (commonly referred to as the spread) between in 3-month yield and the 30-year yield worth the risk that interest rates will increase and the value of the 30-year treasury bond will decrease?
-You believe it is, because if rates remain stable or decrease, you could realize a higher return for your investment.
+Is the 4.75% difference (commonly referred to as the spread) between in 3-month yield and the 30-year yield worth the risk that interest rates will increase and the value of the 30-year Treasury bond will decrease?
+You believe it is because if rates remain stable or decrease, you could realize a higher return for your investment.
 Economists and investors refer to the yield curve as being “normal” when longer-term bonds have a higher return than shorter-term securities.

 In our example, the 30-year bond has a higher yield to maturity than the 5-year note and 3-month treasury, so the yield curve is “normal”.
 Under these circumstances, investors require a higher return when they tie up their money for a longer period because of the added risk associated with time.
-US treasuries have little or no risk of default because they’re backed by the federal government, but there is a risk that if interest rates increase the value of a long-term treasury bond will decrease.
+US Treasuries have little or no risk of default because they’re backed by the federal government, but there is a risk that if interest rates increase the value of a long-term treasury bond will decrease.

 Now suppose, the economy is stagnant and crippled by a high rate of inflation.
 You expect rates will return to lower levels within two years.
 Your investment options are listed below.